Causeway Bay: Public transport

 For the MTR, it is connected by the Island line: Tin Hau and Causeway Bay stations.
 Both Tram and bus services serve Causeway Bay, connecting it to most other major parts of Hong Kong.
+Mini buses are also running extensively in the area.
 Causeway Bay is located at the entrance of Cross-Harbour Tunnel and Aberdeen Tunnel, providing convenient access to Kowloon and Southern District.